WuKeYu56/KDT_Selenium_Python/README.md

 # KDT_Selenium_Python
 this is a simple KTD_Selenium_Python for testing
+this is the first step